 the traditional seven national holidays: New

-Years Day, Memorial Day, The Forth of July, Labor Day, Thanksgiving
+Years Day, Memorial Day, The Fourth of July, Labor Day, Thanksgiving

 and the day after, and Christmas day.

 Altogether you will be afforded 27 paid days off per year.
 A working year is 260 workdays long, so you will work 233 days, which is 10.75 working months per year (we have broken this down for you because we have been asked about this issue from previous candidates)..